All about the UNESCO heritage sites in the UAE

 Where else can I visit heritage locations in the UAE?

-There are several museums and ancient sites that historians can explore in the emirates.
-For example, historical venues in Sharjah include the Sharjah Al Hisn Museum among others.
-Those who are in the capital and visit the heritage sites in Abu Dhabi and Al Ain like Qasr Al Hasn Fort and Jebel Hafeet Tombs.
+Historians can explore several museums and ancient sites across the emirates.
+For example, historical venues in Sharjah include Sharjah Al Hisn Museum among others.
+In the capital and Al Ain, heritage sites in Abu Dhabi and Al Ain, such as Qasr Al Hosn Fort and Jebel Hafeet Tombs, highlight the region’s rich past, while the surrounding mountains in the UAE add a striking natural backdrop.

 That’s a wrap on our review of UNESCO heritage sites in the UAE.
 Which is your favourite?
 Let us know in the comments section below.
 We’d love to hear from you.